utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Insert strings and group and sum by description

-This example gets every `description` value in the `payments` array and appends the string `annual cost`.
+The example below gets every `description` value in the `payments` array and appends the string `annual cost`.
 It then gets the `amount` value below each `description` field, multiplies it by 12, and appends it to its corresponding result.
 The results are grouped by `description` field.

 ### FQL